PJM Glossary

 Capacity Emergency Transfer Limit (CETL)

-Capacity Emergency Transfer Limit (CETL) is the capability of the transmission system to support deliveries of electric energy to a given area experiencing a localized capacity emergency as determined in accordance with the PJM Manuals.
+The capability of the transmission system to support deliveries of electric energy to a given area experiencing a localized capacity emergency as determined in accordance with the PJM manuals.

 Capacity Emergency Transfer Objective (CETO)